k28321251/tdd-smartfill/README.md

 5) Keep test coverage 100%

 ## Objective:
-The problem that you would be solving, is to create a class of <b><u>measuring flasks</u></b>: different shapes and sizes, and a <b><u>container</u></b>: any shape and size.
-Assuming an unlimited supply of a liquid and the flask is auto-filled every time when it is emptied, need to find the arrangement that would fill the container with (1) minimal the wastage (remaining in the last flask after the container is full) and (2) minimal iteration of flasks.
+In this kata, we would be creating a set of <b><u>measuring flasks</u></b>: different shapes and sizes, and a <b><u>container</u></b>: any shape and size.
+The flasks would be used to fill the container.
+Assuming an unlimited supply of a liquid and the flask is auto-filled every time when it is emptied, we would need to find the no. of iteration taken by the flask(s) to fill the container, with (1) minimum wastage (remaining in the last flask after the container is full) and (2) minimum iteration of flasks.

 **Below is an example :-**